 If we take a fast-changing environment as a given, then why choose between them?
-The proposition is that both a deliberate and emergent strategy, delivered at speed, are superior to either on their own.
+The proposition is that both a deliberate and emergent strategy, delivered at speed, is superior to either on their own.
 Demanding stakeholders, highly competitive markets, and CEOs want both a statement of intent (deliberate strategy) and rapid execution and learning (emergent).
 This is a challenge.
-Most businesses prefer operating in one or other mode.
+Most businesses prefer operating in one or another mode.

 How does this work in practice?